PietroLiuzzo/Aristodemo/README.md

 ### Places and People
 Places are given an id from [Pleiades](http://pleiades.stoa.org/).
 This is used to create the map and the pelagios annotation, to show links, and activate the popups.
 Is wonderfully useful.
 IDs for people are taken where possible from the [Lexicon of Greek Personal Names](http://clas-lgpn2.classics.ox.ac.uk/) or from Wikidata.
+Citations of texts are encoded as [CTS urns](http://www.homermultitext.org/hmt-doc/cite/cts-urn-overview.html) in the introduction to the digital edition.

 #### Popups
 In the places page, popups with the little map and links to pleiades and pelagios come from the [ADWL.js](http://isawnyu.github.com/awld-js/awld-test.html), which you will see copied in this folder.
+The same happens if you scroll on a citation in the introduction page (although not always!)

 #### Map
 The map in luoghi.html is done with [leaflet](http://leafletjs.com/examples/quick-start.html).
 During transformation a map.js file is generated which takes the JSON from pleiades and uses it to build the map.